robertmand/FAIR-DaSH/_episodes/ep1.md

 To apply FAIR to your data (and metadata), each principle has a subset of specific requirements that can be used as a checklist.
 Note, we put these into context later in this course when we take real datasets through FAIRification.
 This checklist and further level of granularity is given in Nature 2016 publication [FAIR Guiding Principles for scientific data management and stewardship](https://doi.org/10.1038/sdata.2016.18)

+> ## Video
-> ## For further details on the FAIR Guiding Principles and learn through different examples, please see our RDMbites series:
+> For further details on the FAIR Guiding Principles and learn through different examples, please see our RDMbites series:
 > The powerpoint will be converted to video, please add your comments directly in the powerpoint.
 Your name will be added as a reviewer
 > - [F in FAIR](https://docs.google.com/presentation/d/1RwEVZC390wtxPQM-zQsBDT7IbNVq0wpZ/edit#slide=id.p2)
 > - [A in FAIR](https://docs.google.com/presentation/d/1RwEVZC390wtxPQM-zQsBDT7IbNVq0wpZ/edit#slide=id.p2)